Pearson-Higher-Ed/design/docs/ui-components/forms/index.md

 ![](./assets/radio-checkbox.png)

 Use radio and checkbox form elements for instances where you want the user to carefully consider the options and need to expose all available options.
+Styling for Radio and Checkbox is browser default.

 > **Use Radio form element when**
 > The user needs to make a single selection from two or more options.